The Ngorongoro Serena Safari Lodge is a long and low building…

-Lunch - 12:30 – 2:30, is also a hot and cold buffet.
-You can choose from a large selection of food, including, salads, cold meats and vegetarian options.
-The hot meal changes daily.
+Lunch is a hot-and cold-buffet if the lodge is full, or an à la carte menu if it isn't.
+You can choose from a large selection of food, including salads, cold meat and vegetarian options.
+The hot-meal choices change daily.

-Dinner - 7:30 – 9:30, is the only a la carte meal served at the lodge – although a buffet is also available.
+Dinner is an à la carte menu with a dessert buffet.
 Again, there is quite a large choice here and it will all be served to your table.
 As with the hot lunches, the dinner menu also changes daily.

 Dining style: Individual Tables